The District shall determine if non-resident students and resident transfer students will be admitted in accordance with the following criteria:

 - Acceptance is on a year-by-year basis and subject to re-application and review each year.

 Children must turn (5) years of age by August 31 to initially enroll in the District's regular kindergarten program.
 Families with children who are being tested for early entrance into kindergarten may submit an Open Enrollment Application and then may enroll contingent upon successful early entrance testing.
 (To be considered for Early Entry Testing, the child's birthday must be between September 1 and December 31.)

 In accordance with A.R.S.
 15-816 and Policy JFB, the District will give enrollment priority to applicants in the following order, as long as their enrollment can be accomplished in accordance with the District's admission criteria:

-The student's parent/guardian completes the Open Enrollment application and submits it to the school in which the student seeks to enroll or to the District's administrative offices.
+The student's parent/guardian completes the Open Enrollment application and submits it to the school in which the student seeks to enroll or to the District administrative offices.
+Multiple applications are not accepted.
+Applications will not be accepted by fax or e-mail.
 The following criteria applies:

 The District will determine whether the student's admission would be in conformity with its admission criteria.
 Applications may be denied due to school, grade level, or to special program enrollment limitations.
 The parent/guardian will be notified in writing whether the application has been accepted, denied or placed on a waiting list.

 The District does not transport Open Enrollment students except as set forth in A.R.S.
 15-816.

 |Tarwater Kindergarten Mandarin Program |